byuitechops/katana/docs/additional-documentation/setup/node_tools.md

 Each node tool will follow the same process and have the same settings/options available.
 These processes, settings, and options are explained below.

-## Settings Object
+## Tool Object - i.e. Tool Settings
-The settings object determines the tool's basic information such as name, description, icon, tool type, and more.
+The tool object determines the tool's basic information such as name, description, icon, tool type, and more.
 It also determines the tool's behavior such as which items in Canvas should be pulled and altered.
-The settings object should be located at the bottom of each individual tool.
+The tool object should be located at the bottom of each individual tool.

-The following table describes the settings object in detail.
+The following table describes the tool object in detail.
 Properties that are object arrays (an array of objects) are explained in detail below the table.

 |Object Key|Type|Options|Description|Example|Required|